 We’re already noticing significant movements in the right direction though.
 The Singaporean economy should return to its former self, perhaps helped by effort from the finance and retail sectors.

-New York blogger Dominic Basulto acknowledges Singapore’s innovative abilities.
-He commends the country on how well they can adapt to changing global economic conditions, specifically within innovative industries.
+New York blogger Dominic Basulto, among countless other experts, acknowledges Singapore’s innovative abilities.
+He commends the country on how well they can adapt to changing global economic conditions, specifically regarding tech and innovative sectors.

 Singapore’s track record of innovation is staggering given their economic history in the past 50 years.
-The city-state transitioned through many stages of economic development in very little time.
+The city-state transitioned through many stages of economic development in just barely a few decades’ time.
 But does this mean they will respond effectively to the current slowdown?

 The answer is most likely yes, though Basulto also notes a slower Chinese economy could also affect their outlook.
 Singapore has proven on many occasions its ability to respond to dynamic economic conditions – especially in recent years.

-With trade tensions between the US and China now at their peak, the Ministry of Trade and Industry said the Singapore economy is “unlikely to weaken further”.
-Certain sectors are declining yet others could still blossom in the near future.
+With trade tensions between the US and China at their peak, Singapore’s Ministry of Trade and Industry said the city-state’s economy is “unlikely to weaken further”.
+Certain sectors are failing yet others could still blossom in the near future.

 In the meantime, it may be a better choice to stay away from stocks in Singapore and invest in emerging markets nearby instead.

 Diversification is important no matter where you live.
-Remember that just like investing in a single stock is risky, investing in a single country is also dangerous.
+Remember: just like investing in a single stock is risky, investing in a single country is also dangerous.